Team-GAD/documentation/docs/cloud/backend/index.md

 # Cloud Backend

-The backend of the cloud service provides several functions in Node js which are deployed on a firebase server allowing any customer or event organizer to access and upload data at any time via the API (https://europe-west1-cheers-soc.cloudfunctions.net/api).
+The backend of the cloud service provides several functions in Node js which are deployed on a firebase server allowing any customer or event organizer to access and upload data at any time via the [API](https://europe-west1-cheers-soc.cloudfunctions.net/api).
 ![functions](../../../assets/images/functions.png)
 The user authentication was tracked and secured with the Firebase Authentication functionality.
 ![authentication](../../../assets/images/authentication.png)